Date: 16 March 2017. Sharing Plants.

 of me.
 That of course discounts entirely the costs of rigging and

-When reality set in I realized that cruising wasn't the part I liked
+When reality set in I realized that cruising was not the part I liked

 best about being a boat brat.
 I liked the stopping.
 I loved diving